 The projected image holds value in the viewer’s mind.
 When that image lands on the surface, ask yourself: How does it look?
 Is the image dull or washed out?
 Is the viewing area too small?
 Is the screen positioned too high?
 Can everyone in the room see the image?

 Projecting on another surface or material will offer some sort of image, but it will never provide the bright and uniform visuals a projection screen guarantees.
 What kind of lasting impression will you choose?

 Room size and cost still play a critical role.

 While great things are happening to advance AV technology, a projection system has its place.
 Flat panels still can't be scaled large enough for even medium size rooms.
 Some LED walls may not have a fully uniform image because of bezel interference or may be cost prohibitive.
-For rooms larger than 15’ (4.6 m) deep, or diagonals over 90” (228 cm), a projection screen is still the best choice.
+For rooms larger than 15’ (4.6 m) deep, or diagonals over 90” (228 cm), a commercial projection screen is still the best choice.